Introducing the Dyop®

 21st Century Dyop® Vision Testing

 A simple test to verify that your lenses are too strong (with too much minus power IF you wear glasses), is to push your glasses about a half inch away from your face and see if the words you are reading become larger and more legible.
-If you notice that the words get more legible, that Snellen-induced excess minus power of your glasses is typically about 0.25 to 0.50 dopters.
-While it isn’t much, it does reduce your cognition and IQ by possibly 10 points.
+If you notice that the words get more legible, that Snellen-induced excess minus power of your glasses is typically about 0.25 to 0.50 diopters.
+While it isn’t much, it does reduce your cognition and possibly your IQ by 10 points.

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =